 These emails need to have care taken in their craft as they can lead to a major uptake in a new or growing referral program.
 Writing the perfect referral email takes time and practice.

-Note: The referral email is different from the referral message, which is the message sent by a referrer to their network.
+Note: The referral email is different from the referral message, which is the message content sent by a referrer to their network.

 The referral message is a message sent from the referrer to their network, which could include friends, family, colleagues or other business contacts.
 These messages often include either a referral code or referral link.
 Some referrers go to great lengths to craft the perfect referral message in order to maximize the opportunity for referral rewards.
 These messages can be emailed, instant messaged, text or just shared in person.